Primary Navigation

 Given the overlapping physiological mechanisms involved in anxiety, depression, and stress, it's plausible that an individual's regular dietary habits could influence their response to acute stress or relaxation interventions.

-In this study, we seek to investigate if a healthy diet will be associated with better recovery from acute stress, and a better response to a relaxation intervention.
+In this study, we investigated if a healthy diet will be associated with better recovery from acute stress, and a better response to a relaxation intervention.

 This study was approved by the Health & Disabilities Ethics Committees.